ciruitbuilder/4-Bit-Serial-Communication-System/README.md

 THE BUILD:

-TRANSMITTER:
+TRANSMITTER AND RECIEVER:

 For the transmitter circuit, my objective was to design a logic circuit, that when a 4 bit number is entered in a parallel manner, and all of those parallel inputs are connected into a single wire through tri state buffer.
 These tri state buffers are used to enable each of those buffers one at a time to transfer the input bits one by one into the main data wire.
+Recciever too uses a similar enabling circuit, but the difference is the tri state buffers are inverted do that the data is loaded into a array of sr latches from the incoming ,single data wire as the buffers are enabled one at a time.

 The logic mechanism i use to acheive this one by one enabling is designed by myself from scratch.
 The explanation on how i built the system in given below(called the "Enabling Circuit")